sciber-io/yubikey-locker/README.md

 2. Run the installer (installs the service SciberYklocker for you)
 #### Set registry values

-1. Download the .admx and .adml files from the "src/windows/Administrative template" folder
+1. Download the .admx and .adml files from the "src/windows_utils/Administrative template" folder
 2. Locally: download the amdx and adml file to your computer and place them in C:\Windows\PolicyDefinitions, then start local group policy editor -> Computer Configuration -> Administrative Templates -> Sciber Yklocker Settings --> turn on to get registry values

 ### Mac
 - Output is written to syslog, view with Console.app

 1. Download sciber-yklocker-macos.pkg from releases and execute it.
-2. Download src/macos/post_install_script.sh and execute it
+2. Download src/macos_utils/post_install_script.sh and execute it
 3. Perform a logout or a reboot

-### Linux
+### Linux (Ubuntu)
 Download sciber-yklocker-linux and execute it in a terminal (requires you to keep that terminal window open).

 - Output is written to syslog.